In this article:

 However, for most securities, the settlement date, or date when the actual transfer of cash and assets is completed, is actually two business days after the trade date.
 So, if you sell a security on a Monday, the broker-dealer won’t actually receive the funds from the sale until Wednesday – the settlement date.
 This is what the Pros call “T+2” or Trade Date plus two working days.

 What is a good faith violation?

-Generally, funds from selling a stock are reflected in your Cash to Invest account right away, but remember, until the trade settles in 2 additional business days, those funds are not actually back to the broker-dealer.
+Generally, funds from selling a stock are reflected in your Cash to Invest account right away, but remember, until the trade settles in 2 additional business days (this is referred to as “T+2”), those funds are not actually back to the broker-dealer.
 The funds during this time are ‘unsettled’ and this is where things can get a little tricky.

 The broker-dealer allows you to buy a new security with the unsettled funds from your recent sale, understanding that they will be paid when the trade settles (in T+2).
 A good faith violation occurs when you purchase a security with unsettled funds and sell it before the funds that you used to buy it have settled.
 In other words, the broker-dealer will spot you the money to purchase your next stock, but if you try and sell that second stock before they’ve been able to collect the money from the first stock sale, that’s a good faith violation.